mayanku1111/AnimagineXL_diffusion/README.md

 U can see the notebook here [Link](FineAnimeTuning.ipynb)

+# I fixed keyword argument 'use_dora' in loraconfig.init() for fine tuning of sdxl models

 # Comic story

 ## Cha Hae-in stumbling off a boat, visibly weakened from her island ordeal